oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 The flexibility to apply a traffic filter to a VLAN is part of the VPN control requirements.
-So, all packets that are bridged within a VLAN or that are routed into or out of a VLAN or a WAN interface for the ACL capture.
+So, all packets that are bridged within a VLAN or that are routed into or out of a VLAN can be captured.

 {{example_7}} shows an ACL example to apply a VLAN range Filter.